swedenconnect/technical-framework/ELN-0604 - Attribute Specification for the Swedish eID Framework.md

 - References were updated to point at the latest versions of the "Tillitsramverk för Svensk e-legitimation" and "eIDAS SAML Attribute Profile" specifications.

 - Section 2.5, "eIDAS Natural Person Attribute Set", was updated so that the `c` (country) attribute is a required attribute for this attribute set.

+- The attribute `signMessageDigest` was introduced (see section 3.2.4).

 **Changes between version 1.4 and version 1.5:**